shunsuke44/ez_template/README.md

 # EzTemplate

-ez_template is a template engine intended for use by end users.
+EzTemplate is a template engine intended for use by end users.
 You can create a template with variables.
 It parses a base template only once and renders multiple times with each set of context variables.

 ## Usage

-### Named variables
+### Normal variables

 ```ruby
 class SampleTemplate < EzTemplate::Base